 When navigating through the file system, you can use the

-To find out what directory you are currently in, use the pwd command.
+pwd command allows you to find out what directory you are currently in.

 Absolute and Relative Path Names

-When specifying a directory you can use absolute or relative path names.
-Absolute or full path starts from the system root
+When specifying a directory to change to, you can use either absolute or relative path names.
+The absolute or full path starts from the system root

 /, and relative path starts from your current directory.